Netflix/pollyjs/docs/api.md

 _Type_: `Server`
 _Default_: `Server`

-Every polly instance has a reference to a [client side server](server/overview) which you can leverage to gain full control of all HTTP interactions as well as dictate how the Polly instance should handle them.
+Every polly instance has a reference to a [client-side server](server/overview) which you can leverage to gain full control of all HTTP interactions as well as dictate how the Polly instance should handle them.